szstonelee/redisoo/README.md

 **Get/Set/Del** to Redis,

-No SQL statement for any database.
-So NO JDBC, NO Python Database module, NO C/C++ database library.
+No SELECT/UPDATE/INSERT/DELETE sql statement for any database.

+NO JDBC, NO Python Database module, NO C/C++ database library.

-The applications only see the Redis, no database.
+The applications only see the Redis and only code for Redis, no need to code for database.

 Redisoo deals with database for you.

 # How build and how use